mohanadismail/Othello-AI-Player/README.md

 ### Modes
 The game supports 3 different modes of playing:
 1. Human versus Human
-2. Human vs AI
+2. Human versus AI
-3. AI vs AI
+3. AI versus AI

 ### Difficulty levels
 The game supports 5 different difficulties the player can choose for any AI